ZenithVal/cats-blender-plugin/README.md

-CATS Blender plugin but I'm stripping it down to the only features I actually use. <br>
+CATS but I'm stripping it down to remaining useful tools on Blender 4.0+<br>
-Slowly...
-Works on Blender 4.0. **Actively removing support for older versions**
+Don't bother trying to use on <Blender 4.0, I'm not supporting older versions.

 All I plan to keep:
 - Apply as Rest Pose